jparadasb/charms/README.md

 ### Fidelius Charm (encrypt)

-Imagine you have all your secrests or env files ignored in your project
+Imagine you have all your secrets or env files ignored in your project

 ![ignored env files](https://user-images.githubusercontent.com/5114020/206108353-43781239-b40a-4da2-8bea-a72216fbafa6.png)